salma71/server/README.md

-# Servcredit web app
+# Server web app

-Servcredit is a web application coded in Node.js as a backend and React.js as a frontend.
+Server is a web application coded in Node.js as a backend and React.js as a frontend.

 Complete description will be added soon.